Connecting to CHTC Using CHTC's HTC Submit Nodes

 Using the information described above, you can log in to servers two different ways -- from the command line or using an SSH program:

-On a Mac or Linux system, you can use the "Terminal" application to log in.
+On Mac, Linux, and modern Windows (10+) systems, you can use the "Terminal" application to log in.
 Open a terminal window and use the following command to connect to the appropriate server:

 $ ssh username@hostname